Kaito (software)

 The product's name was invited to be chosen by the public, and "Kaito" was selected from among the applicants, which was Vocaloid producer Shu-tP's offered idea.
 One of the reasons why his name "Kaito" was selected was because it would be easy for non-Japanese speakers to pronounce, and it looked fitting with the name Meiko when they were put next to one another.

+In all releases, Kaito is marketed as the counterpart of Meiko.

 Development

-Kaito was developed by Yamaha, Crypton Future Media sold the vocal.
-His voice was created by taking vocal samples from singer Naoto Fūga at a controlled pitch and tone.
-He was made to be the counterpart of the Vocaloid Meiko.
+Kaito was developed by Yamaha, and distributed by Crypton Future Media.
+His voice was created by taking vocal samples from his voice provider at a controlled pitch and tone.

 Additional software

-A Vocaloid 2 update for Kaito was in development, but was cancelled after it failed to meet the deadline.
-A beta version of the vocals were used in Hatsune Miku and Future Stars: Project Mirai.
+A Vocaloid 2 update for Kaito was in development, but was scrapped after it failed to meet the deadline for Vocaloid 2's retirement.
+A beta version of the vocals was used in Hatsune Miku and Future Stars: Project Mirai.
+An example of usage of Kaito's unreleased Vocaloid 2 Append vocal is featured in the song "On the Rocks", Composed by veteran Vocaloid music producer OSTER Project.
+The song also utilizes the unreleased Meiko Append vocal as well.
+The results are noticeably smoother and more natural sounding compared to the original Kaito vocal.
+OSTER Project was one of a select few producers who were given access to these vocals.

-On February 15, 2013, a new version of Kaito, called Kaito V3, was released for Vocaloid 3 containing a package of four different tones for Kaito's voice: Straight, Soft, Whisper, and English.
-Once imported into the engine, the 3 Japanese vocals can access the Vocaloid 4 function Cross-Synthesis (XSY).
+On February 15, 2013, a new version of Kaito, called Kaito V3, was released for Vocaloid 3 containing four different vocals for Kaito: